garrandall/popular-music-data/tracks/i-was-never-there-the-weeknd-gesaffelstein.md

 When it's time, when it's time, when it's time
 It won't matter, it won't matter

-Ooh, and now I know what love is,
+Oh, and now I know what love is,
 And I know it ain't you for sure
 You'd rather something toxic
 So I poison myself again, again